piratestudios/codelocks/README.md

 A simple gem to wrap the Codelocks NetCode API, for generating key codes to operate their physical locks.

+# API Versions

+If you are using an API version prior to v4.1, you need to use the latest v1 release of this gem. v2 is a large rewrite in order to support the new API.

 ## Installation

 Add this line to your application's Gemfile: